ootbingo/oot-bingo-generator/doc/GENERATOR.md

 ## Magic Square

 The first step to generating a card is calculating a 5x5 [magic square](https://en.wikipedia.org/wiki/Magic_square).
-In a magic square, the sum of the numbers in each row, column and diagonal is the same.
-For bingo cards, the number **1** to **25** are used to fill each position of the square, all only appearing once.
-The sum of each possible row, column or diagonal is equal to **65**.
+In a magic square, the sum of the numbers in each row, column, and diagonal is the same.
+For bingo cards, the numbers **1** to **25** are used to fill each position of the square, all only appearing once.
+The sum of each possible row, column, or diagonal is equal to **65**.

 The code to generate a magic square can be found in [magicSquare.ts](/src/magicSquare.ts).
 Based on the seed, the function `magicSquareNumber()` calculates what number should go in a given position of the square.
 It gets called